create3000/sunrize/docs/_posts/documentation/selecting-and-grouping-objects.md

 >**Tip:** Double click a selected object's axis manipulators to switch between the move, rotate and scale tool.
 {: .prompt-tip }

 Choose *Selection > Select All or Deselect All* to quickly select and deselect all the objects in your scene.
-Shortcuts: *Ctrl-A* and *Ctrl-D*
+Shortcuts: *Ctrl/Command-A* and *Ctrl/Command-D*

 Clicking on the background deselects all objects.